Lynnette-jk/alx-zero_day/README.md

-Am soon to be a software engineer
+Am soon to be a great software engineer